i-shreyagarg/Elite-Techno-Groups-Internship/README.md

 In this project US Car Manufacturing Data was analyzed in which concepts of numpy and pandas were used.

 ## Breast Cancer Detection
-In this project an Breast Cancer Detection System was made where concepts including Python(dictonaries, numpy and pandas), sklearn and keras were used.
+In this project a Breast Cancer Detection System was made where concepts including Python(dictonaries, numpy and pandas), sklearn and keras were used.

 #### By Shreya Garg